phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

   * Any GitHub member can
     * "fork" the phuse-scripts repository
     * create/modify files in their "fork"
-    * send a "pull request" back to the origin repo (phuse-scripts)
+    * send a "pull request" back to the original, "base" repo (phuse-org/phuse-scripts)

 #### GitHub Exercises

-  * Simple scenario: Collaborator suggests a change to an UNmodified file on "master"
+  * Simple scenario: EXT.
+Collaborator suggests a change to an UNmodified file on "master"
     1. EXT.
 Collaborator:
       * ... forks the phuse-scripts repository
       * ... [or re-SYNC existing, out-of-sync fork]